andreashlarsen/BayesFit/README.md

 * improved documentation (at GitHub and in the source code).
 * simultaneous fitting of multiple datasets.
 * more than 20 models available
-* no GUI available, the strategy is instead to include functionality in larger packages, such as [SasView](https://sasview.org) or WillItFit.
+* no GUI available, the strategy is instead to include functionality in larger packages with GUIs, such as [SasView](https://sasview.org) or [WillItFit](https://sourceforge.net/projects/willitfit/).

 ##### version 2.7
 * reorganization of helpfunctions